IntianDayor/login-dashboard-project/SYSTEM_ARCHITECTURE.md

 - `auth-check.php` centralizes the three endpoint guards: authenticated session required, admin role required, and matching `X-CSRF-Token` required.
 - `r2.php` hides Cloudflare R2 behind four helpers: create S3 client, upload object, extract a key from a public URL, and delete object.
 All calls into this adapter from endpoint code are wrapped in `try/catch` around `\Aws\S3\Exception\S3Exception`, so an R2-side failure (invalid/expired credentials, wrong bucket, network issue) returns a clean JSON error instead of an uncaught fatal error and an empty HTTP response body.
 - `get-image.php` is a read-side proxy: it validates the requested `key` against an allowlist pattern (`images/projects/...` or `images/profile/...`), requires an authenticated session (`requireLogin()`), then performs an authenticated `getObject` call via the R2 adapter and streams the bytes back with the object's content type and a one-day cache header.
 This replaces direct browser requests to the R2 public development URL (`pub-*.r2.dev`), which is not intended for production traffic and is subject to undocumented rate limits.
-- `contact.php` accepts JSON `POST` requests, validates required fields and email format, caps the message at 5,000 characters, and silently accepts submissions that fill its honeypot field.
+- `contact.php` accepts JSON `POST` requests, validates required fields and email format, caps the message at 5,000 characters, and silently accepts submissions that fill its honeypot field or arrive within two seconds of the form being loaded.
+It records attempts by client IP in `contact_attempts`; after the third attempt, further requests from that IP are rejected for 60 minutes.
 Valid messages are sent through SendGrid's Mail Send API using `SENDGRID_API_KEY`; `SENDGRID_FROM_EMAIL` is the sender and `CONTACT_EMAIL` receives the message.
 The visitor's email is used only as the email reply-to address.

 ## 3. Authentication and authorization flow